bitpay/wallet/backupRecovery.md

     - Enter the WS or the WB at 'Import wallet' in a new device.
     - Wallet access should be restored

-  Case 2: Partial recovery is possible using the device where the wallet is installed, pointing the the new server (Recreate Wallet feature).
+  Case 2: Basic recovery is possible using the device where the wallet is installed, pointing the the new server (Recreate Wallet feature).
     - Point to the new server
     - If the wallet is not registered at the new Wallet service, a "Recreate" buttom will appear at wallet's home.
 Click it to recreate the wallet.
     - Wallet should be recreated and funds can be acceded
     - If the wallet existed, it could be needed to rescan Wallet's addresses for fund (from Settings -> Advanced -> Scan Addresses for Funds)

-  Case 3: From both Backup Words and Backup file, partial recovery is possible.
+  Case 3: From both Backup Words and Backup file, basic recovery is possible.
     (Using WS)
     - Enter the WS at 'Import Wallet'
       If the error "This wallet is not registered at the wallet service" will appear: